ElfFriend-DnD/foundryvtt-compactBeyond5eSheet/CONTRIBUTING.md

-## Issues
+## Bugs, Feature Requests, and Issues

-Please raise an issue if you have a suggestion for making the module better, or find a bug.
-The more description of the bug you can give the better, please!
+Please log an issue if you have any problems using the module, or if you have any suggestions to make it better.

 ## Pull Requests

-Pull requests are very welcome!
+Pull requests are welcome!
+If you have the capacity and know-how to help me add features or squash bugs, please do open pull requests.

 ## VS Code